oban-bg/oban/README.md

 end
 ```

-Note that conflicts are only detected for jobs enqueued through `Oban.insert/2,3`.
-Jobs enqueued
+Note that, unless you are using Oban Pro's Smart Engine, conflicts are only detected for jobs
+enqueued through `Oban.insert/2,3`.
+When using the Basic Engine, jobs enqueued through
-through `Oban.insert_all/2` _do not_ use per-job unique configuration.
+`Oban.insert_all/2` _do not_ use per-job unique configuration.

 #### Replacing Values